Review dosing and administration information for your patient starting on or switching to RAVICTI

 USE IN SPECIFIC POPULATIONS

 • Pregnancy: RAVICTI should be used with caution in patients who are pregnant or planning to become pregnant.
 Based on animal data, RAVICTI may cause fetal harm.
-Report pregnancies to Horizon at 1‐866‐479‐6742.
+Report pregnancies to Amgen at 1‐866‐479‐6742.

 • Lactation: breastfeeding is not recommended during treatment with RAVICTI.
 There are no data on the presence of RAVICTI in human milk, the effects on the breastfed infant, nor the effects on milk production.